arsenvlad/bicep-examples/vm-multinic/README.md

                   eth2        network    Ethernet interface
 ```

-We also see that there maybe additional VMBUS IDs appearing and changing the `Synthetic network adapter` values:
+We also see that there may be additional VMBUS IDs appearing and changing the `Synthetic network adapter` values:

 ```text
 azureuser@vmav0:~$ lsvmbus